Rep. Gallego announces bid for Sinema’s Arizona Senate seat

 Gallego said he’d fight for normal people struggling to make ends meet and losing faith in politicians.
 He said he and Sinema both come from “modest to poor means” but have taken different paths in Congress.

-“I’m better for this job than Kyrsten Sinema because I haven’t forgotten where I came from,” Gallego told The Associated Press in an exclusive interview.
+“I’m better for this job than Kyrsten Sinema because I haven’t forgotten where I came from,” Gallego told The Associated Press.
 “I think she clearly has forgotten where she came from.
 Instead of meeting with the people that need help, she meets with the people that are already powerful.”

 Gallego, a 43-year-old military veteran first elected to Congress in 2014, had made no secret of his interest in challenging Sinema, a longtime rival in Arizona politics who has been a roadblock and irritant to Democrats during Joe Biden’s presidency.
 She left the Democratic Party in December, registering as an independent and saying she doesn’t “fit well into a traditional party system.”
 She has not said whether she plans to run for a second term.